ngoclinhtran911/Resume-Summary/README.md

 - Vietnamese: Native

 ## Publications
-- High-tech Parks in Developing countries: an empirical research on Vietnam's high-tech parks and their role in the country's regional economy development
+- High-tech Parks in Developing countries: an empirical research on Vietnam's high-tech parks and their role in the country's regional economy development\
-(In publication process)
+(to be published)